uk000/goto/README.md

 # <a name="data-sub-lockers-read-apis"></a>
 #### Locker Data Path Read APIs

 These APIs allow reading data stored at specific paths/keys.
 Where applicable, query param `data` controls whether locker is returned with or without stored data (default value is `n` and only locker metadata is fetched).
-Query param `events` controls whether locker is returned with or without peers' events data.
+Query param `events` controls whether the locker is returned with or without peers' events data.
 Query param `level` controls how many levels of subkeys are returned (default level is 2).
-Label `current` can be used to get data from currently active locker, and label `all` can be used to read data stored under given keys from all lockers.
+Label `current` can be used to get data from the currently active locker, and label `all` can be used to read data stored under given keys from all lockers.
 Comma-separated locker labels can be used to read from a nested locker.
 Comma-separated keys can be used to read from nested keys.

 |METHOD|URI|Description|
 |---|---|---|